 If you're a bit lost navigating the sometimes complex web of interconnectivity between the various Star Trek novels in the modern continuity, here is the resource you need.
 TrekBBS user Thrawn found a most elegant solution, with his brilliant Star Trek Lit-Verse Reading Order Flowchart.
-Now on the Mark III version, Thrawn and I guide you through the world of Star Trek fiction.
+Now on the version four, Thrawn and I guide you through the world of Star Trek fiction.

 Many thanks to Thrawn for allowing me to share this fantastic resource with you, and for his continued support in making new revisions.
 For more information on how everything links up, check out the Charting the Novel-verse thread on the TrekBBS, or have a look at The Star Trek Lit-verse Reading Guide.